ibm-build-lab/cp4d-install/3.5/DV_README.md

 ## Install

-1. Ensure that you have run the modifyVol.sh before this step
+1. Ensure that you have run the `modifyVol.sh` to extend the image registry before this step

 2. Create a file `setkernelparams.yaml` with the following content